Best down jackets for 2024: quintessential insulators

 Updated on

-Down jackets are a hiking jacket staple for so many of us.
-But they do vary a lot in terms of performance and design.
+Down jackets are a hiking jacket staple for so many of us who like getting outdoors in all seasons, no matter the temperature.
+But they do vary a lot in terms of performance and design, so choosing the right one can feel overwhelming.

-You can find down jackets for keeping you warm in the park, to lightweight options suitable for milder conditions or travelling, to beefy expedition jackets designed for use in alpine and polar conditions where the temperatures plunge deep into the negatives.
+You can find down jackets for keeping you warm in the park or on the school run, to lightweight options suitable for milder conditions or travelling, all the way up to beefy expedition jackets designed for use in Alpine and Polar conditions where the temperatures plunge deep into the negatives.

 Once upon a time (not that long ago, really) down had no competition gram for gram when it came to insulating efficiency.
 That's why it is used so widely in insulated jackets and sleeping bags.
 But these days, cutting edge synthetic insulated jackets (and sleeping bags) are breathing down the neck of down, offering impressive warmth-to-weight ratios.